nezaboodka/reactronic/README.md

 }
 ```

-In the example above, reactive process `refresh` is
+In the example above, reactive function `refresh` is
-transparently subscribed to the cached result of
+transparently subscribed to the cached function `render`.
-function `render`.
-In turn, cached result of function
-`render` is subscribed to the properties `url` and
+In turn, cached function `render` is subscribed to the
-`content` of a corresponding `MyModel` object.
-Once
+properties `url` and `content` of a corresponding `MyModel`
-`url` or `content` values are changed, the `render`
+object.
+Once `url` or `content` values are changed, the
-cached result becomes obsolete and causes the reactive
+cached function `render` becomes obsolete and causes the
-process `refresh` to become obsolete and re-executed.
+reactive function `refresh` to become obsolete and
-While being executed, the reactive process function
+re-executed.
+While being executed, the reactive function
 `refresh` enqueues re-rendering request to React, which
-calls `render` function causing it to renew its cached
+calls cached function `render` causing it to renew its
-value.
+cached value.

-In general case, all reactive processes and cached
+In general case, all reactive and cached functions
-results are automatically and immediately marked as
+are automatically and immediately marked as obsolete
-obsolete when changes are made in those observable
+when changes are made in those observable objects and
-objects and other cached results that were used during
+other cached results that were used during their
-their execution.
+execution.
 And once marked, the functions are
 automatically executed again, either immediately (for
-reactive processes) or on-demand (for cached results).
+reactive functions) or on-demand (for cached functions).

 Reactronic takes full care of tracking dependencies
-between all the observable objects and reactive processes
+between all the observable objects and reactive/cached
-or cached results.
-With Reactronic, you no longer need
+functions.
+With Reactronic, you no longer need to create
-to create data change events in one set of objects,
+data change events in one set of objects, subscribe to
-subscribe to these events in other objects, and manually
+these events in other objects, and manually maintain
-maintain switching from the previous object version to a
+switching from the previous object version to a new one.
-new one.

 ## Behavior Options